mindersec/minder/docs/docs/ref/cli_configuration.md

 for each of those.

 To create a new context, create a new configuration file and set the `MINDER_CONFIG` environment variable to point to the config file.
-For a single command, you can alsothe path to the file through the `--config` flag .
+For a single command, you can also set the path to the file through the `--config` flag .
 For example, you can create your staging configuration in `config-staging.yaml` and use it as either:

 ```bash